-A: The camera is a standalone system connecting directly to an Ethernet or Fast Ethernet network and supported by the wireless transmission based on the IEEE 802.11g standard.
+A: The camera is a standalone system connecting directly to an Ethernet or Fast Ethernet network.
 It is different from the conventional PC camera, the camera is an all-in-one system with built-in CPU and web-based solutions providing a low cost solution that can transmit high quality video images for monitoring.
 The camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.